square/wire/wire-library/docs/wire_compiler.md

 ```

 Next configure the Wire plugin to call your custom handler.
 Here's an exhaustive custom
 configuration.
-Booleans and enums are shown with their non-default behavior.
+Booleans and enums are shown with their default behavior.

 ```groovy
 wire {